leoperina/Arduino-Libraries-for-L298N-and-time-sampling/README.md

 this repository exists to collect some libraries I've been working on for some time.
 Some are more advanced than others, but I put them together because they can work well together.

+# NOTE!!!
+Please note that some of the comments might be in italian, which is my native language, be aware of that.

 ## introduction
 The libraries which are available are:
 - accelerometer.h